Stadler Citylink: NET-2012

-In October 2011, Verkehrsbetriebe Karlsruhe (VBK) ordered 25 Citylink tram-trains for operation on the Karlsruhe Stadtbahn network.
+In October 2011, Verkehrsbetriebe Karlsruhe (VBK) ordered 25 Citylink tram-trains from Vossloh for operation on the Karlsruhe Stadtbahn network.
 The €75 million order also included options for a further 50 Citylinks.
-These Citylinks were known as the NET 2012, which stands for Niederflur Elektrotriebwagen 2012, German for "low-floor electric railcar".
+These Citylinks were known as the NET-2012, which stands for Niederflur Elektrotriebwagen 2012, German for "low-floor electric railcar."
+Ultimately, both options were execised in rounds of 25 in 2015 and 2016.
+The first NET-2012 was delivered to Karlsruhe in May 2014.

-The first Citylink was delivered to Karlsruhe in May 2014, around seven months behind schedule.
-Testing commenced on local railway lines on 19 June 2015.
-They are intended to replace high-floor trams on all lines except for Line 2, some of which are now up to 50 years old and are not wheelchair accessible.
-Following their successful introduction, a further 25 NET 2012 vehicles were ordered in April 2015, scheduled for delivery from April 2016 onwards.
-An order for another 25 Citylinks was placed in March 2016.
+VDV Tram-train

-In January 2022, Verkehrsbetriebe Karlsruhe (VBK) ordered 73 new tram-trains, which will be delivered from 2026 with an option for a further 52 vehicles.
-It placed the Citylink order as part of a consortium of six German-Austrian operators of the VDV Tram-Train project.
-As part of the same deal, Albtal-Verkehrs-Gesellschaft (AVG), the other primary operator on the Karlsruhe Stadtbahn network, ordered their own Citylinks for the first time, complementing those already in the fleet of VBK.
+The VBK led the VDV Tram-train joint-procurement project, ordering 73 vehicles as part of it.
+The tender was awarded to Stadler in January of 2022.
+The vehicles are expected to be delivered from 2026 with an option for a further 52 vehicles.
+As part of the same deal, Albtal-Verkehrs-Gesellschaft (AVG), the other primary operator on the Karlsruhe Stadtbahn network, ordered their own 75 Citylinks for the first time, complementing those already in the fleet of VBK.

+The VBK and AVG vehicles are expected to have a different specification to each other, in terms of the number of doors, interior outfittings, maximum speeds, and voltage capabilities.

+The first AVG Citylink arrived in Karlsruhe in December 2025 was expected to enter testing at that time and be in service by the summer of 2026.
+The first VBK vehicle was delivered in mid-May 2026.

+In May 2026 Urban Transport Magazine reported that AVG exercised 30 of its order options, but could not confirm this.

 Reutlingen (future)

-In January 2022, Zweckverband Regional-Stadtbahn Neckar-Alb (RSB), the operator of a tram-train network between the city of Reutlingen and the town of Tübingen that is currently under development, announced that they had ordered Stadler Citylinks for their network as part of the VDV tram-train consortium.
+In January 2022, Zweckverband Regional-Stadtbahn Neckar-Alb (RSB), the future operator of a tram-train network between the city of Reutlingen and the town of Tübingen, announced that they had ordered 30 Stadler Citylinks for their network as part of the VDV tram-train consortium with an option for a further 57 units. at the time of signing the trains were expected for delivery in 2027.